 Values / range String identifying an existing directory.

-Default value \$(ScriptDir)\InventoryScanningOptionsInventoryScripts

-This default is used when the registry key does not exist, and no value is provided on the command line.
-This means that this folder (if it exists) must also be locked down; or if not, its creation must be prevented, most likely by security the parent
+Default value \$(ProgramFiles)\ManageSoft\Tracker\Scripts\ InventoryScanningOptionsInventoryScripts This default is used when the registry key does not exist, and no value is provided on the command line.
+This means that this folder (if it exists) must also be locked down; or if not, its creation must be prevented, most likely by security on the parent directory.
+Example values \$(CommonAppDataFolder)\private

-\$(ScriptDir) directory.

-Example values \$(ScriptDir)\private

--o InventoryScriptDir=C:\private
+Tool Inventory component (ndtrack) Example -o InventoryScriptDir=C:\private